10sr/recently-el/README.md

 Why not recentf?
 ----------------

-Of course built-in `recentf` is a great package, but it lacks some features that I would appreciate if it had:
+Of course built-in `recentf` is a great package, but it does not have some features that I would appreciate if it had:

 - Record directories visited with dired